-The diet guidelines that we recommend have an emphasis on whole foods, taking the Western knowledge of modern nutrition, vitamins and minerals into account and incorporating it into the holistic system of Oriental medicine.
+The dietary guidelines that we recommend have an emphasis on whole foods, taking the Western knowledge of modern nutrition, vitamins and minerals into account and incorporating it into the holistic system of East Asian medicine.

 The Benefits of Dietetics

-Oriental medicine has always put greatest emphasis on digestive health being pivotal to the functioning of all other organ systems.
+East Asian physicians have always put the most significant emphasis on digestive health as pivotal to the functioning of all other organ systems.
 In recent years Western research seems to be coming to the same conclusion with more and more focus on the importance of gut health and immunity.